hanfu/hanfu.github.io/resume_en.md

 - Master of Science in Civil Engineering, graduated in May, 2014.
 - Thesis: _Green Belt - Engineered Coastal Wetland with Slow Traffic Network in City of New Rochelle_ <sup>ISBN:[9781312764637](http://www.lulu.com/us/en/shop/urban-design-lab/alternative-futures-for-new-rochelle/ebook/product-21958564.html){:target="_blank"}</sup>.

 ### Pennsylvania State University
-- Bachelors of Science in Agricultural Engineering, minor in Environmental Engineering, graduated in May, 2012.
+- Bachelors of Science in Biological Engineering, minor in Environmental Engineering, graduated in May, 2012.

 ## Independent Projects